algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 }
 ```

-* use: tell to alignak which template this host will use, located in `arviter/templates` folder.
+* use: tell to alignak which template this host will use, located in `arbiter/templates` folder.
-* contact_groups: tell in which contact groups this host is.
-If user is not in this group, he'll not see this host.
+* contact_groups: tell with which contact groups this host is related.
+If a user is not in this group, he will not be related to this host for the notifications.
 * host_name: the name of host
 * address: the adress of host (IP or FQDN).
 Be sure your server can join your DNS to resolve FQDN !